ankurbag/timetable-generator/README.md

-# Project: Genetic Algorithms
+# Project: Time Table Generator
-Academic project to implement the Genetic Algorithm
+Academic project to implement the Genetic Algorithm.
+We are aiming to create a rest project for generating Timetable(Class Schedule).

 ## Getting Started